listen-liveOn Air Now

 Board Member

-Owen Erskine began listening to CKUA in utero in 1989, as both his parents are avid CKUA listeners.
-Proudly born and raised in Fort McMurray, Owen trained as a chef at SAIT and the Hyatt in Calgary before returning to his hometown to help manage, and eventually own, Mitchell’s Café.
-Owen, his staff, and patrons have supported many CKUA fundraisers and endeavours, including the Touch the transmitter Tour and Alberta Kitchen.
-Owen has coached local high school football teams, initiated the Fort McMurray Trappers Football Alumni Association, and chaired the Wood Buffalo Sports Hall of Fame.
-Currently he chairs the Regional Municipality of Wood Buffalo’s Downtown Revitalization Committee.
+Owen has had a wide variety of board experience including, initiating the Fort McMurray Trappers Football Alumni Association and has chaired the Wood Buffalo Sports Hall of Fame as well as the Regional Municipality of Wood Buffalo’s Downtown Revitalization Committee.
 A strong advocate for progressive social change and diversity, Owen wants to assist CKUA in its mission to bring quality curated music to listeners in Alberta and around the world.
-Owen loves walking and snowshoeing in the woods near his home, reading and writing poetry, and hanging out with his family.
+In his spare time he loves walking and snowshoeing in the woods near his home, reading and writing poetry, and hanging out with his family.

 Andrew Burdall